SaitejaUtpala/rieoptax/readme.md

 ## Installation

-Currently installaion is done directly through github and it will soon be available throguh PyPI.
+Currently installaion is done directly through github and it will soon be available through PyPI.

 ```
 !pip install git+https://github.com/SaitejaUtpala/rieoptax.git